wrsouza/monorepo-grpc/README.md

 ## Description

-MonoRepo with gRPC, DDD and CQRS
+MonoRepo with gRPC, DDD, CQRS, Authentication and Authorization

 ## Installation